johnpuddephatt/zwl/src/tips/recycling-paper-and-card-in-leeds.md

 ---
 layout: layouts/post.njk
-title: Recycling paper and card in Leeds
+title: Recycling paper and card in your green bin in Leeds
 date: 2020-07-06T14:03:05.897Z
 tags: recycling
 image: /uploads/canva-garbage-lot.jpg
 image_alt: Photo of bales of cardboard and paper by Alex Fu via Canva
 ---
-We recently chatted with Kathryn from Leeds City Council to find out everything you need to know about cardboard and paper recycling in Leeds.
+We recently chatted with Kathryn from [Leeds City Counci](https://www.leeds.gov.uk/residents/bins-and-recycling)l to find out everything you need to know about cardboard and paper recycling in Leeds.

 You can watch our chat with Kathryn here: